Fix Pipeline Hygiene Before CRM Data Gets Feral

 Common failure modes and corresponding exception paths:

-Define SLAs for exception handling in the operating layer and attach them to ownership rules.
+Define SLAs for exception handling in the workflow control layer and attach them to ownership rules.

 Ownership rules and handoff model

-• Maintain a pipeline hygiene audit trail attached to each template execution.
-This becomes the pipeline hygiene system of record for disputes, compliance, and historical reporting.
+- Maintain a pipeline hygiene audit trail attached to each template execution.
+This becomes the pipeline hygiene source system for disputes, compliance, and historical reporting.

 For data governance and audit design references, see Tableau and dbt resources.